Over the past 30 years, treatment of breast cancer has greatly improved due to lessons learned through clinical trials.

 If you have breast cancer, we encourage you to join a clinical trial.
 Clinical trials offer the chance to try new treatments and possibly benefit from them.
 Learning a new therapy is better than the standard treatment can also help others.
 And, as new therapies are developed, they can open doors to other drugs and procedures that may be even more effective.

 Some people worry they will get a placebo instead of an effective treatment in a clinical trial.
-However, most clinical trials do not involve placebos.
+However, placebos are not used in metastatic breast cancer clinical trials and are not commonly used in other cancer trials.
 Your health care provider or the clinical research staff can tell you if there is a placebo in the study.
 Most often in a breast cancer treatment clinical trial, you will get either the new treatment or the standard treatment.
 So, even if you do not get the new drug (or other new therapy), your breast cancer will be treated just as it would if you were not in the trial.
+Sometimes in a non-metastatic cancer trial, you may get standard treatment plus a placebo rather than standard treatment plus a new treatment.

 The risks of a new treatment may not be fully understood, so there may be some unexpected side effects.
 Though testing keeps these risks as small as possible, all the side effects of a new treatment are often not revealed until after long-term testing and follow-up.